streamr-dev/network/packages/client/README.md

     gapFill: false
 })
 ```
-Both of these flags should be disabled in tandem for message ordering to be properly turned off.
+Both of these flags should be disabled in tandem for message ordering and gap filling to be properly turned off.

 By disabling message ordering your application won't perform any filling nor sorting, dispatching messages as they come (faster) but without granting their collective integrity.

 ### Manual connection management

-By default the client will automatically connect and disconnect as needed, ideally you should not need to manage connection state explicitly.
+By default the client will automatically connect and disconnect as needed, you should not need to manage connection state manually.

 Specifically, it will automatically connect when you publish or subscribe, and automatically disconnect once all subscriptions are removed and no messages were recently published.
 This behaviour can be disabled using the `autoConnect` & `autoDisconnect` options when creating a `new StreamrClient`.
 Explicit calls to either `connect()` or `disconnect()` will disable all `autoConnect` & `autoDisconnect` functionality, but they can be re-enabled by calling `enableAutoConnect()` or `enableAutoDisconnect()`.